-If I were to ask you when the last time you made a career-related decision was, your answer might be about the last time you applied for positions.
-Or it may be about when you decided whether or not to move departments, or work for a branch of your company internationally.
-You probably wouldn’t have told me about how you responded to questions in a weekly meeting or talk about the email you answered before lunch.
+If I were to ask you when the last time you made a career-related decision was, your answer might be about the last time you applied for a new position.
+Or it may be about when you decided to move departments, or take a break from work to pursue an advanced degree.
+You probably wouldn’t have told me about how you responded to questions in a weekly meeting or who you had lunch with.
 Unfortunately, that mindset is all too common, and it means that you could be missing out on all sorts of chances to advance your career.

-People typically think about only their big, focused efforts in relation to “career choices”.
-For instance, when they considered what type of job, industry, or role to pursue at work.
+People typically think only about their big, focused efforts in relation to career choices.
 We think about career choices as major decisions such as whether or not to stay in a particular job, or whether to accept an opportunity to go on an overseas assignment.
 Yet the truth is that we make career choices every day.

 All of the following are choices which impact our careers, though we might not realize it: